 Note!
-Data rate is dependent on the maximum packet size and packet transmission rate that is limited by SpaceWire IP core.
-This simply results in effect to that the packet size is proportionate to data rate i.e. the larger the packet size, the higher the data rate.
+The data rate depends on the packet size and the transmission rate of the SpaceWire IP core.
+The larger the packet size, the higher the data rate.

 In order to use the driver in RTEMS environment, the following code structure is suggested to be used: